mmarinn/kotlin-spring-start-project/README.md

 ./gradlew bootRun
 ```

-To check if the project is running, access the path (GET method)
+Check if the project is running, access the path (GET method)

 ```sh
 localhost:8080/helloworld